vyos/vyos-build/README.md

 All new code goes to the 'current' branch.
 When it's time for a code freeze, a new branch is created for the release, and new code from 'current' is backported to the release branch as needed.

+In packages that originate from VyOS the master branch is kept in sync with "current", but we still use "current" as default branch for uniformity.
+When the last legacy package is gone, we will switch to using the master branch and retire "current".

 For branch naming we use chemical elements (hydrogen, helium, ...).